xyyimian/golden-number-bot/README.md

 |                                   |         |          |       |         |         |

 ### Competition Results
-* Last but on in first 400 rounds
+* Last but one in first 400 rounds
 * Third in second 400 rounds after a few revises.